-This management discussion and analysis (''MD&A''), prepared as at April 28, 2023, contains information as at December 31, 2022 and should be read in conjunction with the Financial Statements for the year ended December 31, 2022 of HPQ Silicon Inc. (Formerly HPQ-Silicon Resources Inc) ("HPQ Silicon", the "Company" or "HPQ").
-The Notes referred to in this MD&A refer back to the Notes in the Consolidated Financial Statements.
-The Consolidated Audited Financial Statements are presented in compliance with the International Financial Information Standards ("IFRS").
+This management discussion and analysis ("MD&A"), prepared as at May 30, 2023, contains information as at March 31, 2023, and should be read in conjunction with the unaudited Consolidated Financial Statements for the periods ended March 31, 2023, of HPQ Silicon Inc (formerly HPQ Silicon Resources Inc.) ("HPQ-Silicon", the "Corporation" or "HPQ").
+The information described in this report includes the activities of the parent company as well as its subsidiaries (see Note 4.2).
+The consolidated Financial Statements for the quarter were prepared by the management and have not been reviewed by the auditor.
 All amounts are in Canadian dollars.

-The information described in this report includes the activities of the parent company as well as its subsidiaries (see Note 4.2).
-They also demand of Management exercise its judgement in the application of the accounting methods used by HPQ Silicon.
+The Notes referred to in this MD&A refer back to the Notes in the Consolidated Financial Statements.
+The Consolidated Unaudited Financial Statements are presented in compliance with the IAS 34 standards "Quarterly Financial Information" which calls for critical accounting estimates.
+They also demand of Management the exercise of its judgement in the application of the accounting methods used by HPQ Silicon.
 Note 5 of the Financial Statements outlines the particularly complex areas where such judgement is required as well as the hypotheses and estimates where such hypotheses and estimates have a major effect on the Consolidated Financial Statements.
 The consolidated Financial Statements were not adjusted in regard to the accounting value of Assets and Liabilities, Revenues and Expenses and to the classification used in the preparation of the Consolidated Cash Flow Statement under the hypothesis of the Corporation's ability to continue as a going concern.
 These adjustments could be significant.